YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Duporth looked at each of them in the eye, drilling in his command.
 "Tell no one, do you hear?
 I don't need panic in the village.
 I'll take out a few hunters.
 We'll kill it before Even Fires, then I'll tell everyone when it's dead.
 Until then, no one needs to know."

-Merryn turned to leave behind the Chief and her mother, but Trevose could see the secret fizzing off her skin.
-She wouldn’t keep it to herself for long.
+Duporth grunted in acknowledgement and turned to leave.
+Merryn followed behind the Chief and her mother, but Trevose could see the secret fizzing off her skin.
+She wouldn't keep it to herself for long.

 "Is that all?
 Is that all that happened out there?" she asked.